CLOUD COMPUTING TERMS

 Computing service providers whose product/platform is based on virtualization of computing resources and a utility-based payment model.

-A visual representation of Cloud Computing layers where differing segments are broken out by functionality.
+A visual representation of Cloud Computing layers where different segments are broken out by functionality.
 Simplified version includes: Infrastructure, Platform and Application layers.

 A service provider who offers customers storage or software solutions available via a public or private network.